Real Madrid star Karim Benzema gets 12-month suspended sentence for role in sex tape scandal

 It is unclear how the decision will impact Benzema’s immediate athletic future.

-Benzema, Real Madrid’s leading goal scorer, is a contender for the Ballon d’Or, the most prestigious individual award in soccer, and he is scheduled to play in the club’s Champions League group stage match later Wednesday against Sheriff Tiraspol of Moldova.
+Benzema, Real Madrid’s leading goal scorer, is a contender for the Ballon d’Or, the most prestigious individual award in soccer, and he scored a goal in Wednesday’s 3-0 Champions League victory over Sheriff Tiraspol of Moldova that advanced his club to the round of 16.
 The Spanish club, which supported Benzema after he was detained in 2015, declined to comment.
-Noël Le Graët, the president of the French soccer federation, said earlier this month that Benzema could remain on the French national team even if found guilty.
+Noël Le Graët, president of the French soccer federation, said this month that Benzema could remain on the French national team even if found guilty.

-The sex tape saga dates back to 2014, before Benzema became entangled in it.
+The sex tape saga dates from 2014, before Benzema became entangled in it.

 That July, Valbuena asked Axel Angot, one of the five men convicted Wednesday, to help recover photos and videos from his phone.
 Angot discovered a sexually explicit video and eventually recruited associates in an attempt to extort Valbuena, who played on the French national team with Benzema at the time.